aztek/scala-workflow/Readme.md

 }
 ```

+There are plenty of built-in idiom instances in traits `FunctorInstances`,
+`SemiIdiomInstances` and `IdiomInstances`.
+They are all mixed to the package
+object of `scala.idioms`, so once you have `scala.idioms._` imported, you get
+access to them all.
+Alternatively, you can import just the macros
+`import idioms.{idiom, $}` and access idiom instances from `Functor`,
+`SemiIdiom` and `Idiom` objects.

 Macro `$` takes idiomatic context from the closest `idiom` block.
 Alternatively, you can provide type constructor, whose idiom instance will be
 taken from the implicits scope.

 ```scala
 $[List](List(2, 5) * List(3, 7))
 ```